Unfortunately, the so-called progressive UK Guardian has an Australian economics editor who is anything but…

 In the early 1980s, the orthodox professors tried to get the small number of alternative courses scrapped.

-And after more protests, the University’s Academic Board took over the dispute and some concessions and administrative separation granted.
+And after more protests, the University’s Academic Board took over the dispute and some concessions and administrative separation were granted.

 But the disputes continued.